Police psychology: Police psychologists

 Police and public safety psychologists have specialty knowledge about the nature of police work.
-This specialized knowledge consists of police working environments, the goals of the agencies, stressors and trauma that public safety personal experience, their responses to these stressors, and the interventions used to treat symptoms of PTSD.
+This specialized knowledge consists of police working environments, the goals of the agencies, stressors and trauma that public safety personnel experience, their responses to these stressors, and the interventions used to treat symptoms of PTSD.
 Additionally, police psychologists are aware of confidentiality and testimonial privilege when serving this community.
 These psychologists then apply the science and profession of psychology in four primary domains of practice: assessment (primarily preemployment assessments of prospective candidates and fitness-for-duty evaluations of incumbent personnel), clinical intervention, operational support, and organizational consultation.
 Police and public safety psychology intervention strategies primarily include short-term cognitive behavioral treatments and approaches.
 Training also includes review of research regarding the relative efficacy as well as the limitations of post-crisis interventions unique to law enforcement personnel (e.g., post-shooting incidents, line-of-duty deaths, deep undercover stress reactions).
 In addition, various modalities of treatment and programs are typically integrated within the training (e.g. peer support teams, EMDR, suicide intervention training, wellness coaching).
 Preparation for practice in operational psychology includes review of research in: crisis intervention, hostage negotiation, criminal profiling, psychological autopsy, and epidemiological factors affecting outcomes of various tactical situations.